input-output-hk/marlowe-ts-sdk/Readme.md

 $ npm run build
 ```

-To build a particular package
+To build a single package
 ```
 # From the root folder
 $ npm run build -w @marlowe/language-core-v1